 - 1. PROVIDE THE SAMPLE.
 The DNR collects tissue samples in every county.
 By thorough testing, the disease can be tracked.
 Call your local wildlife unit (p.
-45) and they can make arrangements if additional samples are needed from your hunting area. - 2.
+52) and they can make arrangements if additional samples are needed from your hunting area. - 2.
 STOP THE SPREAD.
 Do not use feed or salt-mineral licks to attract deer.
 High concentrations of deer can lead to the spread of the disease. - 3.
 PROPERLY TRANSPORT AND DISPOSE.
-Do not leave a carcass or bones to decay on the land.
 Disposal with residential waste is permissible.
 Contact your local waste hauler for requirements.
 Make absolutely sure not to transport and dump carcasses outside of the area where the deer was shot, as this will spread the disease to new areas.